|Weight:||Up to 4 pounds|

-	Thanks to the American breeders who improved its base genetics through cross breeding, Lionheads now enjoy the same quality of health as many other smaller breeds.
-Not prone to any specific health problems, they maintain a high standard of health simply through proper diet and exercise.
+Thanks to the American breeders who improved their base genetics through cross-breeding, Lionheads now enjoy the same quality of health as many other smaller breeds.
+Not prone to any specific health problems, they can maintain a high standard of health simply through proper diet and exercise.

 With their petite frames, Lionheads do not require much space in their enclosure to be able to move and stretch freely.
-Consider litter training them as well, so that you can let them out to roam freely about your house (under supervision).
+Consider litter training them so you can let them out to roam freely about your house (under supervision).

 Sweet and energetic, Lionheads are prized as house pets for their constant companionship.
-When trained to roam freely about your home, they have been known to follow their owners around like a small dog.
-Rather adaptable to any circumstances, they also make excellent pets for apartment-dwellers.
+When trained to roam freely about the home, they have been known to follow their owners around like small dogs.
+Rather adaptable to any circumstances, they also make excellent pets for apartment dwellers.